Small Bowel Cancer

 If you experience any of these symptoms or have concerns, please contact your general practitioner (GP).

 Small bowel cancer is rare.
-In Australia, around 648 people will be diagnosed with small bowel cancer in 2018.
-There will be an average of 2 new cases a day and 3 deaths a week.
+In Australia, around 648 people were diagnosed with small bowel cancer in 2018.
+There are an average of 2 new cases a day and 3 deaths a week.

 There are lifestyle and health factors that can increase the risk of developing small bowel cancer.

 Family history of gastro-intestinal related disorders, including inherited disorders such as familial adenomatous polyposis and hereditary nonpolyposis colorectal cancer.